sopherapps/scdb/docs/HOW_IT_WORKS.md

 - This creates the database file if it does not exist
     - adds the 100-byte header basing on user configuration and default values
     - adds the placeholders for the index blocks, each item pre-initialized with a zero.
-- It then memory maps the entire database file
 - And loads the derived and non-derived properties like 'max_keys', 'block_size', 'redundant_blocks',
   'number_of_index_blocks' (`(max_keys / number_of_items_per_index_block).ceil() + redundant_blocks`),
   'number_of_items_per_index_block' (`(block_size / 8).floor()`),